 Glucose Loading (90-140 mg/dL)

-Therefore, when preparing or recovering for/from a high intensity exercise, it is helpful to increase your consumption of carbohydrates in order to fill up your muscle and liver glycogen stores.
+So when you’re preparing for or recovering from a high intensity exercise, it’s helpful to up your carb consumption.
+The key is to fill up your muscle and liver glycogen stores.

 Adaptive State (70-90 mg/dL)